 There are many different ways to use essential oils effectively including Aromatherapy Baths, Inhalation, Aromatic Compresses, Aroma Massage.

 Fill a bath with warm water.
 Although the essential oils can be added directly to the water they are actually not soluble in water and will float on top of the water.
-To eliminate this you can dilute 6 drops of your essential oil blend in 1 tablespoonful of carrier oil (or even milk), add to the bath, swish around to mix and relax and enjoy the bath for 10 to 15 minutes.
+To eliminate this you can add an equal number of drops of emulsifier to the 6 drops of your essential oil blend (if you don’t have an emulsifier, mix your essential oils in a little liquid soap), then add to the bath, swish around to mix and relax and enjoy the bath for 10 to 15 minutes.

 There are a number of ways in which we can enjoy the benefits of essential oils through inhalation.
 For instance essential oils (1 – 6 drops) can be added to an aroma lamp, perfume lantern or an electrical diffuser.
 If you don’t have one of these simply add your essential oil or essential oil blend to a bowl of hot water and the aromatic molecules will find their way into the air.
 A drop or two of essential oil or blend can be added to a tissue or cotton ball for personal sniffing.
 Create a mister by adding your essential oils to a bottle with a spray top, swirl well to blend and then add distilled water.
 Shake the bottle well before misting.
 The amount of blend needed will depend on the size of your bottle.